thomazyazima/thomazyazima.github.io/week-1/7-set-remotes/README.md

 ## Release 1: Add an Upstream

 Add the Devbootcamp repo as your upstream.
-It should look like this when you are finished (as long as you are using HTTPS -- if you are using SSH, it should look a bit different).
+It should look like this when you are finished (as long as you are using HTTPS -- if you are using SSH, the urls will look a bit different).

 ```shell
 origin  https://github.com/[USERNAME]/phase-0-unit-1.git (fetch)